-On March 22, 2024, MPLX used \$625 million of cash on hand to purchase additional ownership interest in existing joint ventures and resulting fire occurred at gathering assets which will enhance our Garyville Tank Farm, resulting position in the loss of four storage tanks with Utica basin.
-Prior to the acquisition, MPLX owned an indirect interest in OGC and a direct interest in OCC and now owns a combined shell capacity of 894 thousand barrels.
-We incurred \$63 million of incident response costs.
-We are pursuing recovery of property damage 73 percent interest in OGC and incident response costs under a 100 percent interest in OCC, and a dry gas gathering system in the relevant insurance policies, although there can be no assurance as to the amount of recovery, if any.
+On March 22, 2024, MPLX used \$625 million of cash on hand to purchase additional ownership interest in existing joint ventures and gathering assets, which will enhance our MPLX's position in the Utica basin.
+Prior to the acquisition, MPLX owned an indirect interest in OGC and a direct interest in OCC and now owns a combined 73 percent interest in OGC and a 100 percent interest in OCC, and a dry gas gathering system in the Utica basin.